Condzi/hi/doc/notes.md

     I guess the best option will be to stick with 16:9, 1080p and letterboxing in other aspect ratios.
 Although, we should support other resolutions.

-  [ ] Figure out MVP matrix -- how exactly does it work in our 2D game?
   [ ] GPU info (memory, name...)
   [ ] GPU render time